lostatc/retain-sync/docs/zielen.1.rst

 During a sync, files that are new since the last sync have their priority artifically inflated in order to keep them in the local directory longer.
 This is to prevent files from being removed from the local directory as soon as they're created, when they're likely still being used.
+This applies to both files that were created locally and new files synced from the remote directory.
 This behavior can be overridden by setting **InflatePriority** to 'no' in the profile config file.

-**zielen** uses **rsync** for copying files between the local and remote directories, and should preserve symbolic links, permissions, modification times, ownership, hard links, ACLs, extended attributes and sparse files as long as both filesystems support them.
+**zielen** uses **rsync** for copying files between the local and remote directories, and should preserve permissions, modification times, ownership, hard links, ACLs, extended attributes and sparse files as long as both filesystems support them.
 The program deliberately does not sync user-created symlinks.
 The rationale behind this is that absolute links will be broken when copied to another directory.

 EXCLUDING
 =========